- Refer

 DELETE, and stored procedures.
 A command in a batch should not produce a result set.
 Otherwise, the JDBC

-.
+driver will throw a SQLException.
 A command should generate an update count that will indicate

 the number of rows affected in the database by the execution of that command.